Governorships of Bill Clinton: Prospective 1988 presidential candidacy

 In 1987, the media speculated that Clinton would enter the presidential race after incumbent New York governor Mario Cuomo declined to run and Democratic front-runner Gary Hart withdrew owing to revelations of multiple marital infidelities.
 Clinton decided to remain as Arkansas governor (following consideration for the potential candidacy of Hillary for governor, initially favored—but ultimately vetoed—by the First Lady).
 Clinton had gone as far as scheduling a presidential campaign announcement press event before changing his mind about running.
 He publicly cited the stresses that a campaign would impose on his family as his reason for not running.
 For the 1988 presidential nomination, Clinton endorsed Massachusetts governor Michael Dukakis.
 He gave the nationally televised opening night address at the 1988 Democratic National Convention, but his speech, which was 33 minutes long and twice the length it was expected to be, was criticized for being too long and poorly delivered.
 Afterwards, he appeared on The Tonight Show Starring Johnny Carson and made light of his bungled convention appearance, helping him to remediate some of the damage that had been done to his public image.

 Election as president in 1992

-During Clinton's 1990 reelection campaign, he promised to serve out the entirety of the term he was seeking.
+During Clinton's 1990 re-election campaign, he promised to serve out the entirety of the term he was seeking.
 However, Clinton reneged and instead successfully ran for president in 1992, defeating Republican incumbent George H. W. Bush.

 Clinton was the first sitting governor to transition into the presidency since Franklin D. Roosevelt did after his own election in 1932.
 During his presidential transition, Clinton resigned from the governorship on December 12, 1992.